-- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place.
+- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified

+We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place.
+We will ensure that appropriate filtering and monitoring systems are in place and are informed in part, by the risk assessment required by the Prevent Duty.